Fetching Device Battery Details

 - Click on Save Changes to save the configuration.

-NOTE: The battery levels are updated either during an inventory scan or when the ME MDM app provides this information based on the frquency set during the configuration steps.
+NOTE: The battery levels are updated either during an inventory scan or when the ME MDM app provides this information based on the frequency set during the configuration steps.
 Whereas, the information about the charging status is only provided by the ME MDM app based on the pre-defined configuration.

 Viewing Battery Level Details